 Situated just seconds from the golden sands of Perranporth, this holiday apartment enables you to get from bed to beach in less than 3 minutes!
 The beaches, countryside and quaint villages surrounding Blue Waves make this ...

 Minutes from the golden sands of Holywell Bay (1½ miles), this well presented detached cottage has all you need for a memorable stay, close to the North Cornwall Coast.
-The cliffs, beaches, countryside and quaint ...
+The cliffs, beaches, countryside and quaint villages ...